Genwald/MiiPort/README.md

 - storedata

 ## QR key
 In order to import Miis from a qr code, you must supply the Mii QR key.
 This is needed to decrypt the Mii data stored in Mii QR codes.
-You can find this on the internet by searching for "Mii QR key".
+You can find this on the internet by searching for "Mii QR key" or "slot0x31KeyN".
 This program looks for the key in hex in the file `/MiiPort/qrkey.txt`.
 It will accept it in a variety of formats such as:
 `[0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA, 0xAA]`